 However, even with all this attention, there is still an enormous amount of disconnect between climate goals and the needs of workers.

 Biden’s plan is not alone when it comes to this disconnect.
-The International Labour Organisation noted that among the 183 countries that have committed to the Paris Agreement’s targets, less than 40 percent include “any plans for skills training (or retraining to support their implementation) and (…) more than one in five have no plans for any training or capacity development measures at all.”
+The International Labour Organization noted that among the 183 countries that have committed to the Paris Agreement’s targets, less than 40 percent include “any plans for skills training (or retraining to support their implementation) and (…) more than one in five have no plans for any training or capacity development measures at all.”

 Opportunities for businesses

 This lack of connection between climate policies and workforce goals represents an opportunity for employers to be proactive for their own competitive brand advantage.
-From our work supporting organisations and their workers globally as they transition, there are two clear strategies that can help us bring environmental and workforce goals into alignment.
+From our work supporting organizations and their workers globally as they transition, there are two clear strategies that can help us bring environmental and workforce goals into alignment.

 1/ Facilitate work transitions in small increments